 - Suppose you have collected a hand containing four queens and nothing else.
 You are the defender, and the player to your right attacks you with some card(s) lower than a queen, for example one or more jacks.
-Irrespective of what jacks are thrown into the attack, you can beat the last jack with your queen of the same suit and then throw in your other three queens, winning the game.
+Irrespective of what jacks are thrown into the attack, you can beat the last jack with your four queens, winning the game, since your queens must include the queen of the same suit as the top jack on the battle pile.

 - Suppose your hand consists of 5, 5, J, J. You attack with your two fives and the defender beats your second five with a jack.
 Your partner now throws in a second jack.
 You can now throw in the last two jacks, winning the game.